How to Start a Photography Business

 When you’re developing your business and building your career one of the biggest considerations is always going to be money.
 How you fund your business is worth some planning.
 Understanding your funding requirements is what separates your ideas into what’s feasible and what isn’t.

 There are multiple ways to fund your business.
 It can be funded by yourself, loans, grants, an investor, or a mixture of these.
-However, I suggest reading our article on How to Fund a Small Business or Startup, as we go into detail about self-funding, borrowing and bootstrapping.

 We’re going to keep using my wedding photography business throughout this section.

 The key to funding and forecasting is to be as realistic with yourself as possible.

 So, being realistic, it isn’t feasible to charge the same price as an experienced photographer if I am just starting my own business.
 Therefore, I need to understand what my service is worth.

 Furthermore, as I’m starting a photography business from scratch, I don’t have any historical data to base a forecast on.
 This is where your market research comes in handy.
 The majority of photographers have a booking calendar on their website.
 Combined with their pricing, you can get a good understanding of the frequency of their bookings.